KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 }
 ```

 The `terraform/main.tf` file contains **the blocks of what exactly to build**.
-In our case of building 2 test Ubuntu servers using the tempalte built by Packer, the main.tf looks like this:
+In our case of building 2 test Ubuntu servers using the template built by Packer, the main.tf looks like this:

 ```terraform
 resource "proxmox_vm_qemu" "test_server" { # Resource type and resource name